sab-gp-cas-tutorial/website/README.md

 **Sigur de Vries**
 Department of Machine Learning and Neural Computing, Donders Institute for Brain, Cognition and Behaviour, Radboud University.
 Sigur is a developer of Kozax, a flexible and scalable genetic programming library implemented in JAX.

+**Artificial Cognitive Systems lab** led by [prof. Marcel van Gerven](https://scholar.google.com/citations?user=sX0ZypwAAAAJ&hl=en), studies the computational mechanisms of learning, inference and control in natural and artificial systems.
+To this end, we bring together ideas from a wide range of disciplines such as machine learning, computational neuroscience, control theory, dynamical systems theory, statistical physics and theoretical biology.
+Ultimately, our goal is to bridge the gap between natural and artificial intelligence and contribute more capable and efficient AI solutions to address a wide variety of scientific and societal challenges.

 ---